kariannekk/Portable-Stimulus/README.md

 * FW_Uart
 	* The C code and a SystemVerilog testbench for running it
 * Infact code
-	* The rules files created in inFact
+	* The rules files created in inFact and the generated code